Biker93/azure-aks-kubernetes-masterclass/08-Azure-Files-for-AKS-Storage/README.md

-# Azure Files for AKS Storage
+# Azure Files for AKS Storage  Lesson 57

-## Step-01: Introduction
+## Step-01: Introduction  Lesson 57
 - Understand Azure Files
 - We are going to write a Deployment Manifest for NGINX Application which will have its static content served from **Azure File Shares** in **app1** folder
 - We are going to mount the file share to a specific path `mountPath: "/usr/share/nginx/html/app1"` in the Nginx container